gtuinsaat/CE302_Advanced_Programming_Techniques_For_Engineers/README.md

 ---

-CE302 is a course for undergraduate students.
+CE302 is a course for undergraduate students in GTU.